hamzeh-shaghlil/terrform-task/README.md

 **This shell script is used to bootstrap the EC2 instance, including the following steps:**

-1. Install packages to allow apt to use a repository over HTTPS:
+1. Update the apt package index.
-2. Add Docker’s official GPG key:
+2. Install packages to allow apt to use a repository over HTTPS:
-3. Add Docker repository to the system
+3. Add Docker’s official GPG key:
-4. Update the apt package index.
+4. Add Docker repository to the system
-5. Install the latest version of Docker CE
+5. Update the apt package index.
-6. Clone repository data from My Github account into the server (DockerFile and index.html)
+6. Install the latest version of Docker CE
-7. Sudo git clone htps://github.com/hamzehsh/terrform-task.git /home/admin/repo
+7. Clone repository data from My Github account into the server (DockerFile and index.html)
 8. Build docker-image using  the docker-file that we cloned from the GitHub repository
 9. Run Docker container  using webserver-image:v1 image on port 80